Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 This comprehensive guide aims to demystify penetration testing, its process, types, tools, challenges, and benefits.

-Penetration testing, also known as ethical hacking, is a proactive security assessment process that simulates real-world attacks on computer systems, networks, or web applications.
+Penetration testing, also known as pen testing or ethical hacking, is a proactive security assessment process that simulates real-world attacks on computer systems, networks, or web applications.
 The primary objective of penetration testing is to identify vulnerabilities and weaknesses in the target system before cyber criminals can exploit them.

 The Importance of Penetration Testing